hashicorp/terraform/website/docs/language/data-sources/index.html.md

 # Data Sources

-> **Hands-on:** Try the [Query data sources](https://learn.hashicorp.com/tutorials/terraform/data-sources?in=terraform/configuration-language&utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS) tutorial on HashiCorp Learn.
+_Data sources_ allow Terraform to fetched or compute data to use elsewhere in Terraform configuration.
+Data sources allows a Terraform configuration to use information defined outside of Terraform, or defined by another separate Terraform configuration.

-_Data sources_ allow data to be fetched or computed for use elsewhere in Terraform configuration.
-Use of data sources allows a Terraform configuration to make use of information defined outside of Terraform, or defined by another separate Terraform configuration.
+> **Hands-on:** Try the [Query Data Sources](https://learn.hashicorp.com/tutorials/terraform/data-sources) tutorial on HashiCorp Learn.

 Each [provider](/docs/language/providers/index.html) may offer data sources alongside its set of [resource](/docs/language/resources/index.html)